iamflorencejay/LBRY-Vault-website/index.md

 - [Trezor Bridge](https://wallet.trezor.io/#/bridge/) is installed
 - [LBRY Vault is downloaded and installed](https://github.com/LBRYFoundation/LBRY-Vault/releases)

-## Use your Ledger device with LBRY Vault
+## Use your Trezor device with LBRY Vault
 > **NOTE: Currently to store, you need to use modified version of Electrum app which has been modified to support LBC.**

 1. Simply connect your Trezor device;